DoTheEvo/veeam-prometheus-grafana/README.md

 need to run `Set-ExecutionPolicy RemoteSigned` in powershell console.

 The script at the start was pretty clean and readable.
-But with use there were cases where backups were missing in grafana.
+But with actual use there were errors and missing backups when values queried were null.
-Turns out that some values gathered were not as expected, or null and that threw error and so no data were pushed for that job.<br>
-And so the script becomes more cluttered with checks if data exists before going in to variable.
+And so the script becomes more cluttered with checks if data exists before pushing.<br>
-Ideally more work should be done on this data validation for some more robustness.
+Ideally more work should be done on this data validation for more robustness, to really check every single queried value... but maybe later...

 ### The script deployment

-To help deploy reliably
+To ease installation process

 * download [this repo](https://github.com/DoTheEvo/veeam-prometheus-grafana/archive/refs/heads/main.zip)
 * exract